JadTirani/JadTirani/README.md

 <br />

 Hello!
 I am a Python developer specializing in data science and Artificial Intelligence from Canada.
-I am passionate about sports, technology, and the network that I form along the way.
+I am passionate about sports, technology, and the network of friends that I form along the way.
 <br />

 **About me**